 Organizations are increasingly recognizing the competitive advantage, reduced cost, and unique skills on-demand talent brings to the market.
 Independent professionals are an economic force that will continue to grow and thrive.
-There are currently nearly 41 million independents in the U.S. and these individuals generated roughly $1.2 trillion in revenue in 2016—equal to over 6% of U.S. GDP.
+There are currently nearly 42 million independents in the U.S. and we predict that this number will only continue to grow.

-By law, independent professionals represent a different category of worker.
+By law, independent contractors represent a different category of worker.
 They cannot be engaged or treated like traditional W-2 employees.
 Misclassification can lead to class-action lawsuits, fines, penalties, brand damage, and more.

 While compliance and independent contractor engagement must go hand-in-hand, it’s important to recognize that compliance practices are not the same from organization to organization—and they don’t need to be.